 Driver related issue

 If a printer is printing unreadable text or strange characters, you may be experiencing a driver related issue.
-Download and install the latest drivers for your printer.
+Download the latest drivers for your printer and install them.
 A listing of printer manufacturers and links to the driver sections of their sites can be found on our printer drivers page.

 Dirty or misaligned print heads